gbfllp/web-ciniro/readme.md

 Part 2: HTML Entities
-Part 3: Show post forms as you can see on processa.php Part 4: More form components, including image submit and interactive equalizer with JavaScript
+Part 3: Show post forms as you can see on processa.php Part 4: More form components, including image submit and interactive equalizer with JavaScript Part 5: Last components and page redirect with JavaScript